-Tatami BJJ is one of those brands.
+Tatami BJJ is one of the best brands on the market for Gi and No-Gi gear.
 They have deep roots with the BJJ community, and for over ten years, have been producing awesome Gis, rash guards, spats and more – at really good value.

 Whatever stage you’re at – whether you’re a beginner, novice, or Jiu Jitsu saved your life – you can always rely on Tatami to have what you need.
-Read on to learn more about the brand, why they’re so well regarded, and some of the top picks from our team of BJJ gear enthusiasts.
+Read on to learn more about the brand, why they’re so well regarded and some of our team’s top picks from their range.